w3c/mathml/docs/accessibility.md

 In addition to the two ways to encode this, the binomial coefficient is also sometimes represented as ${}^nC_k$ or $C_k^n$.

 ### Chemistry
 Chemical formulas are often marked up using math editors.
-The chemical elements are one source of ambiguity, but all the notation around them, including bonds, are other sources of ambiguity
+The chemical elements are one source of ambiguity, but all the notations around them, including bonds, are other sources of ambiguity
 \\[
 K= \frac
     {[\mathrm{C}\mathrm{H}_2\mathord{=}\mathrm{C}\mathrm{H}_2][\mathrm{H}\mathrm{Br}]}